-In January 2016, Metra filed an alternative schedule for implementing PTC by 2020, although we have previously committed to implementation in 2019.
+In January 2016, Metra filed an alternative schedule for implementing PTC by 2020.

 - Installed all PTC equipment